Brisbane Early Warning Alert Service

 - recorded message to a landline.

-Alerts are based on potentially dangerous weather events, such as:
+You will receive alerts for potentially dangerous weather events, such as:

 - hail and severe thunderstorms